These Are 2022's Most Sought After Honeymoon Destinations

 The pandemic hasn't just changed what we want from a wedding.
 It also appears to have reshaped our honeymoon plans.

 According to a new survey by Expedia, more than half (53%) of prospective newlyweds are planning to spend more on their honeymoon than they originally budgeted.
-An even higher percentage (59%) said they're now considering visiting a bucket list destination.
+An even higher percentage (59%) said they're now considering visiting a bucket list destination, speaking to the fact that travel feels more precious than ever.

 Advertisement

-The survey also reveals that the UK is currently the most sought after honeymoon destination, with multi-city trips exploring the country by train proving especially popular.
-You can check out a recent list of the UK's trending staycation destinations here.
+The survey also revealed that the UK is currently the most sought-after honeymoon destination, with multi-city trips exploring the country by train proving especially popular.
+While this surprises us, given that it's not always known for its romantic appeal, its central location makes it perfect for short trips all across Europe.

-Dubai is the second most sought after honeymoon spot, followed by the city that's always been synonymous with romance: Paris.
+A little further down on the map is Dubai, which took the place as the second most sought-after honeymoon spot, followed (unsurprisingly) by the city that's always been synonymous with romance: Paris.

 Check out the ten most sought-after honeymoon destinations below, with some brief insights into the trips that newlyweds are planning in each one.